helihard/rating-w-vanilla-JS/README.md

 # Frontend Mentor - Interactive rating component solution

+This is a solution to the [Interactive rating component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/interactive-rating-component-koxpeBUmI).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Overview

 My first project using JavaScript.
 Especially considering that I am only two weeks in the first JS course in my training, I am pleased with how this turned out.

 ### Screenshot

 In repo.

 ### Links

 - Solution URL: https://github.com/helihard/FMChallenge-interactive-rating-component
 - Live Site URL: https://helihard.github.io/FMChallenge-interactive-rating-component/

 ## My process

 - Reading up on JS for rating components
 - Planning
 - Basic structure (HTML)